Insurance and Stamp Duty on Lottery-Won Houses: Complete Australian Tax & Legal Guide

 Inspection, Valuation, and Legal Fees

-Most prize home winners receive the property free of debt.
-However, if you need to borrow against the property for any reason, lenders may require lenders mortgage insurance (LMI) if your loan-to-value ratio exceeds 80%.
-This is an additional one-time cost of 1%–5% of the loan amount.
+Most prize home winners get the property free of debt.
+But if you need to borrow against it, lenders may ask for mortgage insurance.

 Renovation and Maintenance Reserve